 Dr. Amy Cherof Certified by the American Board of Ophthalmology

 MARIETTA, GA January 2, 2019 – Marietta Eye Clinic, one of Georgia’s largest and most comprehensive eye care practices, is pleased to announce the latest achievement earned by one of the practice’s talented providers.
-Recently, the American Board of Ophthalmology (ABO) granted board certification to Amy Cherof, MD after she demonstrated the requisite level of knowledge, skills, and experience.
+Recently, the American Board of Ophthalmology (ABO) granted board certification to Amy Cherof, M.D.
 The ABO certifies ophthalmologists who have completed an accredited ophthalmic residency training program and demonstrated the required level of knowledge, skills, and experience in ophthalmology through both written and oral examinations.

-Because of the intricacy, complexity, and vital nature of the eye to quality of life, the path to becoming a “board-certified ophthalmologist” is deliberately lengthy and very difficult.
+Because of the intricacy, complexity, and vital nature of the eye to quality of life, the path to becoming a board-certified ophthalmologist is deliberately lengthy and very difficult.
 The medical path starts with completing medical school and being awarded the “MD” degree.
-After this, a one-year internship is required where newly minted “MDs” are supervised by experienced physicians.
-The next step is a three-year residency where the doctor dives deeply in the specialty of ophthalmology.
-Upon completion of medical school, an internship, and a residency in ophthalmology, an ophthalmologist must practice ophthalmology for at least one year to begin the process of attaining board certification.
-The process typically starts one year after graduation from a residency with extensive written exams and then about one year after the written exams the ophthalmologist must past oral exams where experts in their field ensure they are highly competent.
-After these many years of study, education, practice, and examination, an ophthalmologist is then able to become a Board-Certified Ophthalmologist by the American Board of Ophthalmology.
+After this, a one-year internship is required where newly minted M.D.’s are supervised by experienced physicians.
+The next step is a 3-year residency where the doctor dives deeply in the specialty of ophthalmology.
+Upon completion of medical school, an internship, and a residency in ophthalmology, an ophthalmologist must practice ophthalmology for at least 1 year to begin the process of attaining board certification.
+The process typically starts 1 year after graduation from a residency with extensive written exams, and then about 1year after the written exams the ophthalmologist must past oral exams where experts in their field ensure they are highly competent.
+After these many years of study, education, practice, and examination, an ophthalmologist is then able to become a board-certified ophthalmologist by the American Board of Ophthalmology.

 About the Marietta Eye Clinic